Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

-Bam Adebayo and his Miami Heat teammates take on the New York Knicks in the 2023 NBA Playoffs, at 1:00 PM ET on Sunday.
+Bam Adebayo and the rest of the Miami Heat match up versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-We're going to break down Adebayo's prop bets, using stats and trends to help you make good predictions.
+Now let's break down Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Bam Adebayo Prop Bets vs. the Knicks